ANSSI-FR/Open-ISO7816-Stack/README.md

 ```

 *settings* is a data structre which contains all the parameters values currently used by READER_HAL hardware abstraction layer used by the library for low level communications (emission and reception of characters).
-The user should modify directly the values into this structure.
+The user should not modify directly the values into this structure.
 It's recommended to use the functions exposed in the file *reader_hal_comm_settings.h*.

 ```c